 Illustrator Susie Wright recommends spreading yourself across a number of different platforms for maximum audience reach and PR power.
 “Even if you don’t always sell a lot of work through a stockist they can provide advertising of your work through newsletters, and just by having an association with them can lead to direct sales through your own web store,” she says.

 Websites such as Caseable – which, as you might have guessed, produces all kinds of cases – also work with artists and designers to produce beautiful homes for any of your tech.
-And allows artists a great platform to show off their designs (and, of course, earn too).
+It also allows artists a great platform to show off their designs (and, of course, earn too).

 Dominic Walker, Country Manager for Caseable in the US and UK, says that Caseable "love being contacted by artists, and typically select artists who produce eye-catching, vibrant and colourful designs.
 This kind of artwork gets our attention, prints best on our cases, and catches the customer's eye.
 Each month, we add a new artist and feature them in our Artist of the Month newsletter as well as on social media.